 - Pending complaint filed by the Consumer Financial Protection Bureau

-However, the Consumer Financial Protection Bureau filed a complaint in 2019 against Lexington Law’s parent company, PGX Holdings, Inc., subsidiaries Progrexion Teleservices Inc., eFolks LLC, and CreditRepair.com Inc. The complaint also names Lexington Law director John C. Heath, Attorney at Law PLLC.
-The CFPB alleges that Progrexion have violated the Telemarketing Sales Rule as well as the Consumer FInancial Protection Act.
-This complaint is still pending.
+However, the Consumer Financial Protection Bureau filed a complaint in 2019 against Lexington Law’s parent company, PGX Holdings, Inc., subsidiaries Progrexion Teleservices Inc., eFolks LLC, and CreditRepair.com Inc. In the lawsuit, the CFPB alleges that Progrexion violated the Telemarketing Sales Rule as well as the Consumer Financial Protection Act.
 (For more on this, please refer to our section on Regulatory or Legal Action.)

 Lexington Law’s services

 Lexington Law offers a single credit repair package for $99.95.
 The company's services include disputing unfairly reported items or inaccurate information with the credit bureaus, creditor intervention letters and $25,000 identity theft insurance.
 You also get personalized strategies on how to improve your credit score.